-Charlie serves as the Technology Director for Penn Manor School District in Lancaster County Pennsylvania.
-A member of the senior leadership team, he directs instructional technology programs and technical infrastructure and operations.
+Charlie serves as the Director of Technology for Penn Manor School District in Lancaster County Pennsylvania.
+A member of the senior leadership team, he directs instructional technology programs, technical infrastructure, and operations.
 Under his leadership, Penn Manor implemented the largest classroom desktop Linux program in Pennsylvania.
 The district one-to-one laptop program, as well as the unique Penn Manor High School student help desk, was featured in the Red Hat documentary film, The Power of Open in Education.

 Charlie is a passionate advocate for open source values in education and a frequent speaker at education and technology events.
 His first book, The Open Schoolhouse, chronicles more than 15 years of innovative open source learning programs at Penn Manor School District.
 He is also a contributor to the opensource.com community.